Current Policy Landscape

 What's next

-• 2027 Scholarship Tax Credit Opportunity: A new federal scholarship tax credit has the potential to become a funding source for afterschool and summer programs.
-The regulation offers taxpayers a federal tax credit of up to $1,700 for contributions made to a Scholarship Granting Organization (SGO), which provide scholarships to students for education-related services at private or public schools, including afterschool.
-The parameters are not yet set—learn more.
+• 2027 Scholarship Tax Credit Opportunity: Proposed regulations are expected from the Treasury Department in June for a new federal scholarship tax credit that has the potential to become a funding source for afterschool and summer programs.
+The tax credit offers taxpayers a federal tax credit of up to $1,700 for contributions made to a Scholarship Granting Organization (SGO), which provides scholarships to students for education-related services at private or public schools, including afterschool.
+Learn more.

 What you can do